NK2PSYCHO/JavaCourse/LoopingStatements/README.md

 # LoopingStatements

-This folder contains a Java program that demonstrates the usage of different looping constructs in Java, specifically `for`, `while`, and `do-while` loops.
-The program generates and prints the Fibonacci series using these loops.
+This folder contains a Java program that demonstrates the usage of different looping constructs in Java, specifically `for`, `while`, `do-while`, and enhanced `for` loops.
+The program generates and prints the Fibonacci series using these loops and also showcases an example of an enhanced `for` loop.

 ## Overview

 The `LoopingStatements` class includes a `main` method that performs the following actions:
+1. Demonstrates an enhanced `for` loop to iterate through an array.
-1. Generates and prints the Fibonacci series using a `for` loop.
+2. Generates and prints the Fibonacci series using a `for` loop.
-2. Resets the loop counter and generates the Fibonacci series using a `while` loop.
+3. Resets the loop counter and generates the Fibonacci series using a `while` loop.
-3. Demonstrates a `do-while` loop that executes a specific block of code exactly once, regardless of the loop condition.
+4. Demonstrates a `do-while` loop that executes a specific block of code exactly once, regardless of the loop condition.

 ## Code Explanation